ijlee2/Tutorials/ember-hanchett/README.md

     - example03 - Working with Ember observers in Ember.js (pp. 28-30)
     - example04 - Working with bindings (pp. 30-33)
     - example05 - Using mixins (pp. 33-36)
+    - example06 - Using enumerables with arrays (pp. 37-44)